Mickael-Roger/GCP-Certification/Action plan for Big Data.md

 RDD is the core concept in Spark.
 It can be simply described as ditributed collection of read-only elements

+There is also a special RDD called : Key Value pair RDD.
+Can be created by using directly key/value data or by creting it with the map operation.
+Shuffle (transfert the same key to the same node) works only with Key Value pair RDD.

 ###### Creation